 What is the Pay Review?

-The annual Pay Review allows managers to address equal pay and benchmarking disparities in their area and to reward staff for exceptional contribution and achievement.
-The Pay Review processes will replace the Pay Relativity exercise from 2021 and is applicable to all staff.
+The annual Equity and Achievement Pay Review processes allows managers to address equal pay and internal benchmarking disparities in their area and to reward staff for exceptional contribution and achievement.
+The process is applicable to all staff on College terms and conditions, with the exception of individuals with a live Employee Relations sanction.

 What is the Equity Pay Review process?